Sync warehouse data to spreadsheets used by sales, ops, and marketing teams

 For more information, read the Google documentation.

-You may have trouble finding and updating that Google Sheet that was originally uploaded as an Excel file to Google Drive.
-If you are the owner of the file, but are unable to find the spreadsheet that you want to update in our drop-down, validate that it is not still an .XLS or .XLSX file.
+You may have trouble selecting that Google Sheet that was originally uploaded to Google as an Excel file.
+If you are the owner of the file, but are unable to find the spreadsheet in the drop-down, confirm that it's not still an .XLS or .XLSX file.
 You can see this in the Google Sheets UI.